Optimal structure and parameter learning of Ising models: Discussion

-In conclusion, the Interaction Screening method introduced in this Letter allows for graph and parameter reconstruction of an arbitrary Ising model, and its sample complexity lies in the \emph{optimal regime} with respect to the information-theoretical predictions, outperforming all existing methods.
+In conclusion, in this paper we showed both theoretically and experimentally that an arbitrary Ising model can be reconstructed exactly with a information-theoretically minimum number of samples using the introduced Interaction Screening method.
 Additionally, no prior knowledge on the graph and associated parameters is required to implement the algorithm, making it a very practical choice for applications.
-We also provide a sample complexity analysis of the popular Regularized Pseudo-Likelihood Estimator showing the logarithmic scaling in system size for arbitrary Ising models, albeit with a worse scaling with respect to the inverse temperature when compared with the RISE.
-We demonstrate the ironic relation between sampling and learning, showing that the instances that are easy for one are hard for the other.
-Finally, even though this Letter is dedicated to the reconstruction of Ising models, our Interaction Screening method can be generalized to graphical models with higher-order interactions and non-binary alphabets including those with Hamiltonians over continuous variables.
+The practical advantages of our methods have been illustrated on a real data coming from a D-Wave quantum computer.
+We also provided a sample complexity analysis of the popular Regularized Pseudo-Likelihood Estimator showing the logarithmic scaling in system size for arbitrary Ising models, albeit with a higher worse-case scaling with respect to the inverse temperature when compared to the logRISE.
+We demonstrated the paradoxical relation between sampling and learning, showing that the instances that are easier for one task are harder for the other.
+In the Materials and Methods section, we point out a curious connection to the mean-field approximation at high temperatures.
+Interestingly, the second-order high-temperature expansion of all exact estimators considered in this paper provides an identical reconstruction scheme, valid in the limit of weak couplings.
+This high temperature regime is related to learning methods based on the the well-known na\"{i}ve mean-field approximation in statistical physics.
+Finally, even though this paper is dedicated to the reconstruction of Ising models, the Interaction Screening method can be generalized to graphical models with higher-order interactions and non-binary alphabets, including those described by Hamiltonians over continuous variables.
+Exploration of these research directions is underway.

-\emph{\bf Acknowledgments: } The authors are grateful to G. Bresler, A. Montanari, and M. Zamparo for fruitful discussions and valuable comments.
-The work at LANL was carried out under the auspices of the National Nuclear Security Administration of the U.S. Department of Energy under Contract No. DE-AC52-06NA25396.